-Financial incentives for remote general practitioners
+Financial rewards for remote general practitioners.

 The General Practice Rural Incentives Program (GPRIP) - Flexible Payment System (FPS) aims to encourage medical practitioners to relocate and practise medicine in rural communities.